kelloggm/checkerframework-gradle-plugin/README.md

 ### Other options

 * By default, the plugin applies the selected checkers to all `JavaCompile` targets.

-The plugin includes a rudimentary option for preventing checkers from being applied to test targets.
-To use it, add the following to the `checkerFramework` block:
+  Here is how to prevent checkers from being applied to test targets:

 ```groovy
 checkerFramework {